qiskit-community/qiskit-experiments/docs/howtos/artifacts.rst

 Viewing artifacts
 ~~~~~~~~~~~~~~~~~

+Artifacts are used to store auxiliary data for an experiment that don't fit neatly in the
+:class:`.AnalysisResult` model.
+Any data that can be serialized, such as fit data, can be added
-After an experiment that uses :class:`.CurveAnalysis` is run, the :class:`ExperimentData` is
+as artifacts.
+After an experiment that uses
+:class:`.CurveAnalysis` is run, the :class:`ExperimentData` is
 automatically populated with ``fit_summary`` and ``curve_data`` artifacts.

 The ``fit_summary`` artifact has one or more :class:`.CurveFitResult` objects that contain parameters from the